 - In Name Only: Several changes are in effect, and not just replacing fantasy and magic with science and technology.
 The most blatant of these are Reptile being portrayed as a human Serial Killer with harlequin ichthyosis who cannibalizes people's heads, and the bald light-skinned Outworld Tarkatan Baraka reimagined as "Alan Zane," a dark-skinned, dreadlocked, formerly handsome failed plastic surgeon who killed one patient by accident and two dozen on purpose, pierced his face, and implanted telescopic blades into his forearms.

-- Killed Off for Real: Johnny Cage, in Rebirth, via decapitation.
+- Killed Off for Real: Johnny Cage, via decapitation.

 - My Greatest Failure: Baraka is a former plastic surgeon who accidentally killed a patient.
 The next two dozen were not accidents.

 - Mythology Gag:

 - Reptile's penchant for eating heads is a reference to one of his Fatalities.